 “A typical case would involve proponents of one theory needing only to assert “O” as evidence for O because the truth of O is so well entrenched that mere assertion commands assent, while advocates of an opposing theory need to go through a great many arguments and experiments in order to persuade the scientific community that ~O is really the case: the mere assertion of “~O” may command little more than incredulous looks.”

 This should not be confused with an epistemic burden of proof (synonymous for this purposes of this argument w/burden of justification), however, this often what I see some atheist doing…confusing evidential or empirical burden of proof with an epistemic burden of proof.
 An evidential burden of proof is a combination of the burden of production (what is the minimum evidence require to challenge a claim or dispute it) and the burden of persuasion (the evidence to convince that the claim being made is true).
+There is then a burden of response (rejoinder/refutation) to address a persons reasons for their justification or argument.
 An epistemic burden however is merely a burden to yourself to justify holding a belief.
 The term burden of proof is a misnomer as nothing is required to be proved, much like “big bang” wasn’t actually a bang.
 Generally speaking, in most cases in epistemology the “burden of proof” simply means “burden of justification”.

 Logically, as has been noted before “soft atheism” (“lack of belief”) ostensibly has the same logical predicate structure as agnosticism: Both are ~Bp & ~B~p.
 However, as it also has been noted before, both have different epistemic reasons for being held as a position.
 While “soft atheism” is not a direct doxastic position towards the proposition of p=”some god exists” as philosophical atheism is (which would maintain p is false), it is still a position and to me still requires a burden of justification just as agnosticism requires a burden of justification as to why we believe those labels apply to us and why we failed to find the proposition true and failed to find it false.